selgik/selgik.github.io/_posts/2022-05-01-VBA-project.md

 ### (2) Problem
 - I need to manually calculate the time spent on the project to meet daily, weekly and monthly goal.
 Sometimes I make mistakes in calculation.
 - I work hard but I cannot meet the targetted goal.
-I do not know how can I better manage the time as I have no clue how my day is spent.
+I do not know how I can better manage my time.

 ### (3) Motivtaion
 - I want to be free from calculating remaining hours.
 I want the program to tell me how many hours are left to meet the goal.